 Disney Star Cameron Boyce Dies At The Age Of 20; World Mourns Loss Of The Descendants Actor

-Hollywood actor Cameron Boyce who was known for roles his roles in Disney franchise Descendants and jessies passed away at an age of 20.
+Hollywood actor Cameron Boyce who was known for his roles in Disney franchise Descendants and Jessies passed away at the age of 20.
 The news of his death was confirmed by his family.
 According to the reports, Cameron was suffering from an on-going medical condition, which has also been named the cause of his demise.

 A spokesperson close to his family issued a statement saying, "It is with a profoundly heavy heart that we report that this morning we lost Cameron.
 He passed away in his sleep due to a seizure which was a result of an ongoing medical condition for which he was being treated.
 The world is now undoubtedly without one of its brightest lights, but his spirit will live on through the kindness and compassion of all who knew and loved him."